-Khim was a successful corporate employee travelling around the world before she founded a hot yoga studio.
+Khim was a successful IT corporate executive travelling around the world before she founded a hot yoga studio.
 Yoga has humbled her to find herself from within and to cultivate the right attitude towards life where she feels peace, joy and love!

 Her style infuses Classical Yoga and Vinyasa Flow with creative sequencing and inspiring theme, allowing students to focus on mind and body.
-Her intention is to help students find their inner voice through regular practice of yoga while enjoying the side effects of healthy mind and body.
+Her intention is to help students find their inner voice through physical strength of yoga while enjoying the side effects of healthy mind and body.

 Khim is a RYT 200 with Yoga Alliance and International Board of Yoga.